 Product sales are recognized when title to the product passes to the customers either at the time of shipment, upon receipt by the customer or upon any other terms that clearly define passage of title.
+As product returns are not typical, no return allowances are established.
 As product returns are not typical, an appropriate reduction to sales, cost of sales and accounts receivable is made in the event a return is actual.
+Sales are stated net of discounts, allowances, settlement discounts and rebates.

-In the business segment Fresenius ProServe, sales are recognized for long-term production contracts depending on the individual agreement and in accordance with the percentage of completion method.
-The sales to be recognized are calculated as a percentage of the costs already incurred based on the estimated total cost of the contract or milestones laid down in the contract.
+In the business segment Fresenius ProServe, sales are recognized for long-term production contracts using the percentage-of-completion (PoC) method when the conditions contained in IAS 18 (Revenue) and IAS 11 (Construction Contracts) are met.
+The sales to be recognized are calculated as a percentage of the costs already incurred based on the estimated total cost of the contract or milestones laid down in the contract depending on the circumstances.
+Profits are only recognized when the outcome of a production contract accounted for using the PoC method can be measured reliably.